 What to Enjoy with Nitro Cold Brew

-Nitro cold brew pairs beautifully with both sweet and savory breakfast options.
+Nitro cold brew at home pairs beautifully with both sweet and savory breakfast options.
 I love serving it alongside a slice of banana bread or a buttery croissant, where the coffee’s smoothness balances the rich pastry.
 For weekend brunches, we often enjoy nitro cold brew with avocado toast topped with a poached egg—the creamy coffee complements the savory flavors perfectly.

 If you’re serving nitro cold brew as an afternoon pick-me-up, try it with dark chocolate squares or biscotti for dipping.
 My daughter loves when I serve our cold brew nitro coffee in chilled glasses alongside homemade cinnamon-sugar donut holes for an extra special after-school treat that isn’t too sweet.